Reported in New York Official Reports at Town RX Inc. v Nationwide Mut. Ins. Co. (2025 NY Slip Op 51853(U))

 against

-In this action by a provider to recover assigned first-party no-fault benefits, defendant appeals from an order of the Civil Court (Karen Lin, J.) denying defendant’s motion which had sought summary judgment dismissing the complaint on the ground that the policy limits had been exhausted.
+In this action by a provider to recover assigned first-party no-fault benefits, defendant appeals from so much of an order of the Civil Court (Edward H. King, J.) entered June 4, 2024 as granted the branch of defendant’s motion seeking to dismiss the complaint only to the extent of setting the matter down for a traverse hearing.

 Chief Clerk